RohanC25/rcrepo/README.md

 # rcrepo
-It's a mark file in the repository
+It's a markdown file in the repository